matter-labs/research-prover-market-client/README.md

   - Engineers' compensation for setting up the proving system (note that this is different from the engineer continuously maintaining the proving hardware and software, which should flow into the proving cost)
-- `price`: The minimal price for which the participant is willing to perform the computation of the proof, including the participant's profit margin.
+- `price`: The minimal price for which the participant is willing to perform the proof computation, including the participant's profit margin.
 If this was an auction, the `price` would be the minimal value the participant would be willing to bid.
 - `deployment_version`: Identifier of the deployment that produced the proof.
 This can be an arbitrary number or string